ANALYSIS-Mexican central bank answers Lopez Obrador pressure with defiant autonomy

 "They understand the responsibility that comes with the central bank," said Terrazas of the center-right National Action Party.
 "So far, the bank is doing its job."

-(Reporting by Dave Graham; Additional reporting by Anthony Esposito; Editing by Stephen Eisenhammer and Paul Simao)
+(Reporting by Dave Graham; Additional reporting by Anthony Esposito; Editing by Stephen Eisenhammer, Paul Simao, Alexandra Hudson)

 ((dave.graham@thomsonreuters.com; +52 55 5282 7146; Reuters Messaging: dave.graham.thomsonreuters.com@reuters.net))